SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Experiments

-{\bf{Effectiveness of SDBA in Sentiment Analysis Tasks:}} Fig. \ref{fig13} illustrates the impact of backdoor attacks on Sentiment Analysis datasets using the LSTM model without any defense mechanisms.
+{\bf{Effectiveness of SDBA across Diverse NLP Tasks:}} Fig.~\ref{fig13} illustrates the impact of backdoor attacks on Sentiment Analysis datasets using the LSTM model without any defense mechanisms.
 LSTM was chosen for this evaluation due to its suitability for the dataset sizes involved, while larger models were not utilized.
 While the Sentiment140 dataset showed limited vulnerability to the attacks, the IMDB dataset demonstrated the superior effectiveness of our SDBA attack.
-Specifically, for the IMDB dataset, SDBA achieved strong backdoor durability compared to other attack methods.\\
+Specifically, for the IMDB dataset, SDBA achieved strong backdoor durability compared to other attack methods.\\ To evaluate the task generalizability of SDBA, we apply the same critical layer analysis from Section~\ref{section4b} to the T5 model.
+T5 is a representative transformer-based model with an encoder-decoder architecture, specialized in NLP tasks such as question answering and machine translation, making it a suitable candidate for evaluating the task generalizability of SDBA.
+The analysis revealed that the embedding layer, the MLP layers in the encoder and decoder, and the Self-Attention layers in the decoder act as critical layers for backdoor attacks.
+In particular, we found that applying 10\% masking only to the decoder MLP layers yields the most effective attack configuration.\\ Based on this analysis, we conducted a Question Answering experiment using the T5 model to assess the performance of SDBA.
+Fig.~\ref{fig14} shows the impact of SDBA under this setting without any defense mechanisms.
+Experimental results on the WebQuestions dataset indicate that SDBA achieved higher BA and longer $Lifespan$ than Neurotoxin, demonstrating that SDBA can be effectively generalized across different task types and model architectures.\\